 1. If I have a Rec., do I also need an MMJ Card?

 No, you do not need an MMJ card if you currently have a recommendation from an MMJ doctor.
-You can easily obtain a standard recommendation letter for the price of $39.99.
+You can easily obtain a standard recommendation letter for the price of $49.
 With this recommendation, you can enter medical marijuana dispensaries.
-It is a good idea, however, to get both our recommendation letter and our MMJ card for the very reasonable cost of $59.99 because some cannabis dispensaries will prefer that you have both.
+It is a good idea, however, to get both our recommendation letter and our MMJ card for a very reasonable cost of $69 because some cannabis dispensaries will prefer that you have both.

 Also, your ID card will display your photo for identification.
-Your Rec and card will need to be renewed every year.
-You should be aware of the fact that if you rent your home and you want to grow cannabis for your own medical use, your landlord is not obligated to permit you to grow marijuana on his or her property.
+You should renew your mmj card and rec every year.
+You should be aware of the fact that if you rent your home and you want to grow cannabis for your medical use, your landlord is not obligated to permit you to grow marijuana on his or her property.

 With your Grower’s Rec, you can easily cultivate your cannabis plants in cycles, if you like.
 You may have 6 to 12 plants in the vegetation growth phase and 6 more in the flowering stage.
 Without your Grower’s Rec, this would not be legally allowed.
 Regardless of whether you are a medical or recreational user of marijuana, the maximum legal number of cannabis plants you can grow on your own property at one time is 6 mature plants and 12 immature ones.